Access4all/adg/pages/setup/screen-readers/nvda/README.md

 ## Add-ons

-There is lots of add-ons for NVDA in the [NVDA Community Add-ons website (NVDA-Project.org)](https://addons.nvda-project.org/index.en.html).
+There are lots of add-ons for NVDA in the [NVDA Community Add-ons website (NVDA-Project.org)](https://addons.nvda-project.org/index.en.html).

 ### FocusHighlight